 Dismantling the Education Department

-President Donald Trump’s pledge to dismantle the U.S. Department of Education took another big leap forward on Nov.
-18, with the announcement that the bulk of existing programs – from K-12 through postsecondary – would be parceled out to other federal agencies.
-The move is part of the Trump administration’s plan to “return education to the states,” a phrase The Washington Post’s Laura Meckler (among others) argues is a misnomer.
+This decision comes a few months after the administration announced it would move key Education Department programs – from K-12 through postsecondary – to other federal agencies.
+All of these moves are part of the Trump administration’s plan to “return education to the states,” a phrase The Washington Post’s Laura Meckler (among others) argues is a misnomer.

 There’s been no announcement yet on where special education programs would land, if they’re moved at all.
 See the Education Writers Association’s Q&A with the executive director of the nonprofit advocacy organization Council of Parent Attorneys and Advocates (COPAA) for more on the special education ramifications.